firebase/firebase-tools/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: "\U0001F4A1 Feature request"
 about: Suggest an idea for this project
-title: ''
+title: ""
-labels: 'type: feature request'
+labels: "type: feature request"
-assignees: ''
+assignees: ""
 ---

 <!-- DO NOT DELETE